theelims/ESP32-sveltekit/docs/gettingstarted.md

 ![PIO Build](media/PIO-upload.png)

 The first build process will take a while.
 After a couple of minutes you can see the ESP32 outputting information on the terminal.
+Some of the python scripts might need to install additional packages.
+In that case the first build process will fail.
+Just run it a second time.

 !!! tip "Use several terminals in parallel"